LyonsLab/PhytoOracle/docs/2_HPC_install.rst

 As before, change the highlighted :code:`<fields>` to preferred settings.
 Save your changes and submit with

 .. code::

    qsub <name>.pbs

-Depending on the traffic on the HPC and on the set priorities, wait for workers to become avaialbe before launch.
+Depending on the utilization of the HPC system it might take some time before the workers launch.

-A working example on the University of Arizona's HPC runinng the FliIr pipeline is
+A working example on the University of Arizona's HPC running the FliIr pipeline is

 .. code::

    #!/bin/bash
    #PBS -W group_list=<group_list>
    #PBS -q standard